 Set goals within your means and remember to enjoy the process.
 If it becomes too hectic or stressful, that will hinder the creative process.
 Turn it down a notch, or meditate for a while.

 NaNoWriMo is a time to get motivated and to explore one’s creative potential, in whatever way chosen.
 Some writers use it as an excuse to work on belated manuscripts, others on poetry.
 Then there are those who take the hardcore challenge of developing a whole novella in a month.

 Think about what you, as a writer, want out of NaNoWriMo.
 That goal will be what shapes your experience and what you get out of it.
-Below are some additional resources for those interested.
 Thanks for reading and good luck. 🙂